GitHubDragonFly/GitHubDragonFly.github.io/README.md

 Designed to serve as a hub with links to repositories, Number Type Converter and FREE online in-browser [three.js](https://threejs.org) based `3D Model` and `Texture` viewers.

-Originally designed for a desktop but has been adapted to also show properly on mobile devices with some limitations, see screenshots below for different appearances of the main menu page.
+Originally designed for a desktop but has been adapted to also show properly on mobile devices with some limitations:
+  - see screenshots below for different appearances of the main menu page
+  - as per the [PageSpeed Insights](https://pagespeed.web.dev/) basic tests, almost all the pages / code:
+    - are highly performant
+    - follow Best Practices
+    - are AODA and SEO optimized

-The `M3D` button will open a page to access stripped down and simplified version of mobile friendly 3D viewers:
+The `M3D` button, which stands for `Mobile 3D`, will open a page to access stripped down and simplified version of mobile friendly 3D viewers:
  - Almost all viewers are currently available and should work fine on desktop devices as well
- - Mobile `Quick Viewer` and `GLTF Viewer` also include export options and more features
+ - Mobile `Quick Viewer` and `GLTF Viewer` also include some export options and more features
  - All mobile testing was done on an Android mobile phone and an iPad
- - Consider bookmarking the [mobile main page](https://githubdragonfly.github.io/viewers/templates/Mobile/index.html) for any continuous access to the viewers
+ - Consider bookmarking the [mobile main page](https://githubdragonfly.github.io/viewers/templates/Mobile/index.html) for continuous access to all viewers
+ - Consider bookmarking any single viewer's link for continuous access to that particular viewer

-GitHub servers are providing correct access to all files, so cloning or downloading this repository and using it offline will have a reduced functionality if run locally without some server.
-These GitHub servers are setting `CacheControl` to last only for 10 minutes so you might need to refresh the current page as needed.
+GitHub servers are providing correct access to all files:
+  - cloning or downloading this repository and using it offline will have a somewhat reduced functionality if run locally without some server
+  - these GitHub servers are also setting `CacheControl` to last only for 10 minutes so you might need to refresh the current page as needed.

 Repositories do contain projects in several different programming languages or a mix of: `Java` `VB.Net` `C#` `python` `JavaScript` `jQuery` `HTML/CSS` `shell`.